apache/horaedb-docs/docs/src/en/cluster_deployment/no_meta.md

 # NoMeta

-This guide shows how to deploy a CeresDB cluster without CeresMeta, but with static, rule-based routing.
+This guide shows how to deploy a HoraeDB cluster without CeresMeta, but with static, rule-based routing.

-The crucial point here is that CeresDB server provides configurable routing function on table name so what we need is just a valid config containing routing rules which will be shipped to every CeresDB instance in the cluster.
+The crucial point here is that HoraeDB server provides configurable routing function on table name so what we need is just a valid config containing routing rules which will be shipped to every HoraeDB instance in the cluster.

 ## Target

-First, let's assume that our target is to deploy a cluster consisting of two CeresDB instances on the same machine.
-And a large cluster of more CeresDB instances can be deployed according to the two-instance example.
+First, let's assume that our target is to deploy a cluster consisting of two HoraeDB instances on the same machine.
+And a large cluster of more HoraeDB instances can be deployed according to the two-instance example.

 ## Prepare Config

 ### Basic

-Suppose the basic config of CeresDB is:
+Suppose the basic config of HoraeDB is:

 ```toml
 [server]